Manhattan Project feed materials program: Production

 Nor was this the end of it: on 22 December, Preger's Canadian Radium and Uranium Corporation placed an order for another 500 ST. This meant not only that the mine would be reopened, but that it would be fully occupied with American orders until the end of 1944.
 The British now became alarmed: they had allowed 20 ST of oxide earmarked for them to be diverted to the Americans, whose need was more pressing, but were now faced with being shut out entirely, with no uranium for the Montreal Laboratory's reactor.
 The issue was resolved by the Quebec Agreement in August 1943.

 Ed Bolger, who had been the mine superintendent from 1939 to 1940, led the effort to reactivate the mine in April 1942.
 He arrived by air with an advance party of 25 and supplies, flown in by Canadian Pacific Air Lines.
 Some ore had been abandoned on the docks when the mine was closed, and could be shipped immediately, but reactivation was complicated.
 The mine had filled with water that had to be pumped out, and the water had rotted the timbers.
 One raise was filled with helium.
-In order to thaw out the rock, electric heaters were brought in and ventilation was reduced, but this exposed the mine workers to a build up of radioactive radon gas.
-Bolger sought out the richest deposits and worked them first; in one vein, the oxide content was as high as 5%, but monthly production consistently fell short of targets, falling from a high of 80,000 ST in August 1943 to 18,454 ST in December.
+To thaw out the rock, electric heaters were brought in and ventilation was reduced, but this exposed the mine workers to a build up of radioactive radon gas.
+Bolger sought out the richest deposits and worked them first; in one vein, the oxide content was as high as 5%, but monthly production consistently fell short of targets, falling from a high of 80000 ST in August 1943 to 18454 ST in December.